Little John’s Bow Found

 Posted by Robert Fortunaso, 26/7/2023

 Little John’s supposed bow has been returned to Cannon Hall, a donation by James Fraser in 2022.
 James is a descendant of the Spencer-Stanhope family who owned the Hall until the 1950’s.
 The bow has now been conserved and was on display in the Cannon Hall Museum, but is currently back in storage.
-The bow has a chequered history interwoven with various families, the full details of which I will present in due course.
+The bow has a chequered history interwoven with various families, and the hearsay of various individuals.

 Here is a brief summary: